Kasibo/CollMatch/README.md

 # CollMatch

-The code for the paper "Semi-supervised Remote Sensing Image Semantic Segmentation via Collaborative Perturbation" will be released soon.
+This is the official PyTorch implementation for our paper "Semi-supervised Remote Sensing Image Semantic Segmentation via Collaborative Perturbation"